Community Advertising Signs

 Impounding and storage fees are payable for reclaimed signs.

 There is no permit fee for signs complying with the specified size.

-Application fees are payable as applicable in each case for signs that require a Building or Resource Consent.
+However fees may be payable for signs that require a Building or Resource Consent.

 Links to more community sign information